ROBrownsmith/functionsForPharmacyTeams/README.md

 **clsDoseProcessor**

-A suite to    -work out a prescription duration, given dose and quantity.
+A suite utilising clsDosage and clsParseJSON to

+-work out a prescription duration, given dose and quantity.

 -work out the morphine dose equivalent per day, given the dose and product description of an opioid.
 Methadone is not supported and will result in an error.

 <ins> Class Method(s): </ins>